gerald24/possy/README.md

 1. Open `http://localhost:8080/` in browser
 1. Login with username `possy` and password `possy`
 1. If you want to run your app production mode, run `mvn spring-boot:run -Pprod`

+## Contributing
+You want to contribute?
+Great!
+Thanks for being awesome!
+Please see the project related [issues](https://github.com/gerald24/possy/issues) before you start coding.
+Pull requests are always welcome!

+### Code & Style
+In short, we provide an `.editorconfig` file.
+For more information please have a look at https://editorconfig.org/.